Burmese–Siamese War (1547–1549): Crisis in Ayutthaya

 Worawongsathirat's reign was short.
 Within 42 days several nobles and government officials of Ayutthaya plotted to remove him from the throne.
 The conspirators were led by Khun Phiren Thorathep, a descendant on his father's side to the kings of Sukhothai and a relation on his mother's side to King Chairacha.
 The usurper was lured from the safety of the palace into the jungle with a promise of capturing a large elephant.
 As the usurper king, Si Sudachan and their infant daughter proceeded by royal barge, Khun Phiren Thorathep and his conspirators sprang an ambush, killing all three.
-Prince Thianracha was immediately invited to leave the Sangha and assume the throne as King Maha Chakkraphat.
+Thianracha was immediately invited to leave the Sangha and assume the throne as King Maha Chakkraphat.
 One of his first acts was to appoint Khun Phiren Thorathep as King of Sukhothai (but as a vassal to himself) with a capital at the great fortified town of Phitsanulok.
 The king then bestowed upon him the title Maha Thammaracha (a title used by the last four kings of Sukhothai), along with the hand of his daughter Princess Sawatdirat in marriage.

 Tenasserim (1547–1548)

 The war began in 1547.
-The casus belli have been stated as an attempt by Toungoo Dynasty of Burma to expand its territory eastwards after a political crisis in Ayutthaya as well as an attempt to stop Ayutthaya's incursions into the upper Tenasserim coast.
+The casus belli have been stated as an attempt by the Toungoo Dynasty of Burma to expand its territory eastwards after a political crisis in Ayutthaya as well as an attempt to stop Ayutthaya's incursions into the upper Tenasserim coast.
 According to the Burmese chronicles, a Siamese force of 6,000 had occupied Tavoy (Dawei) in the Upper Tenasserim coast, which he considered his territory, by January 1547.
 As frontiers in the pre-modern period were less defined and often overlapped, the "occupation" may have been an attempt by Ayutthaya to reinforce the frontier town, which was claimed by Toungoo.
 At any rate, Tabinshwehti sent a sizable force of 12,000 (8,000 army, 4,000 navy) led by Saw Lagun Ein, viceroy of Martaban, to take over Tavoy c.
 October/November 1547.
-A joint land-naval attack on Tavoy drove out the Siamese forces led by the Lord of Kanchanaburi to Lower Tenasserim.
+A joint land-naval attack on Tavoy drove out the Siamese forces led by the Lord of Kanchanaburi to lower Tenasserim.